Yohnah/Docker/README.md

 # Docker

-Packer code to create Vagrant Box as Docker Desktop alternative.
+Packer code to create a Vagrant Box as Docker Desktop alternative.

 ## Requirements